paragtayade/java-expert-programming/README.md

 # java-expert-programming
-Java Practice Example to become an expert in Java Programming
+Java Practice Examples to become an expert in Java Programming